codeigniter4/shield/docs/concepts.md

     like ensuring it contained a symbol, a number, etc. According to the current [NIST recommendations](https://pages.nist.gov/800-63-3/sp800-63b.html) this only enforces a
     minimum length on the password.
-You can define the minimum length in `Config\Auth->public $minimumPasswordLength;` This is enabled by default.
+You can define the minimum length in `Config\Auth::$minimumPasswordLength` This is enabled by default.
 The default minimum value is `8`.
-- **NothingPersonalValidator** will compare the password against any fields that have been specified in `Config\Auth->personalFields`, like first or last names, etc. Additionally, it compares it against a few simple variations of the username.
+- **NothingPersonalValidator** will compare the password against any fields that have been specified in `Config\Auth::$personalFields`, like first or last names, etc. Additionally, it compares it against a few simple variations of the username.
 If the given password too closely matches any of the personal information, it will be rejected.
-The similarity value is defined in `Config\Auth->maxSimilarity`.
+The similarity value is defined in `Config\Auth::$maxSimilarity`.
 The default value is 50, but see the docblock in the config file for more details.
 This is enabled by default.
 - **DictionaryValidator** will compare the password against a provided file with about 600,000 frequently used passwords that have been seen in various data dumps over the years.
 If the